Montreal COVID-19 update: October cases by neighbourhood | Cult MTL

-According to the latest update by Santé Montréal, there are 38,677 active cases of COVID-19 in Montreal as of 10 a.m. on Friday, Oct.
-16, with 250 new cases in the city over the last 24 hours.
-Santé Québec is reporting that there are 1,055 new cases across the province.
+According to the latest update from Santé Montréal, there are 39,396 active cases of COVID-19 in Montreal as of 12 p.m. on Monday, Oct.
+19, with 193 new cases in the city over the last 24 hours.
+Santé Québec is reporting that there is a total of 1,038 new cases across the province.
 See the number of total and new Coronavirus cases, deaths and more stats by Montreal neighbourhood below:

 |BOROUGH OR LINKED CITY